Aymanbegh/Benchmarking-performance/README.md

 Requirements
 -----------------------------------
+- MATLAB
+- MS-COCO dataset: validation and train sets (corresponding images and instances annotations => https://cocodataset.org/#download )
+- Instances annotations converted in a Matlab matrix: (train set)/  (validation set)
+- Requirements for the models to evaluate

 Distorted dataset generation
 -----------------------------------
-Distortions are applied to 2 sets from the MS-COCO 2017 dataset: the train (118K images) and validation (5K images) sets
+Distortions are applied to 2 sets from the MS-COCO 2017 dataset: the train (118K images) and validation (5K images) sets.
+**You generate yourself your COCO distorted dataset for the train and evaluation sets thanks to the following functions.
+Otherwise, you can download directly download our distorted dataset: (train set: GB) and (validation set: GB)**
 - **Validation set**: We apply the 10 types of distortions on all images from the validation set of MS-COCO (5K images) through 10 distortion levels specified in each respective generation function ("distortion_*distortion_name*.m").
 The values of distortions are giver directly in each specific distortion function ("dist_*distortion_name*.m").
 All of these functions are in the following tree structure:

     ```